Borsdorf–Coswig railway

 The Borsdorf–Coswig railway is a mainline railway in the German state of Saxony, originally built and operated by the Leipzig-Dresden Railway Company.
-It runs mostly along the Freiberger Mulde from Borsdorf via Döbeln and Meissen to Coswig near Dresden.
+It runs mostly along the Freiberger Mulde from Borsdorf via Döbeln and Meißen to Coswig near Dresden.
 It is part of a long-distance connection from Leipzig to Dresden, but is now used for local traffic only.

 History

-Meissen had been linked since 1 December 1860 to the Leipzig–Dresden railway by a branch line from Coswig.
+Meißen had been linked since 1 December 1860 to the Leipzig–Dresden railway by a branch line from Coswig.
 On 7 July 1864 the Leipzig–Dresden Railway Company (Leipzig-Dresdner Eisenbahn-Compagnie submitted an application to build a second rail link between Leipzig and Dresden.
-It provided for a route along the Freiberger Mulde from Döbeln to Meissen to connect with the existing branch line from Coswig.
+It provided for a route along the Freiberger Mulde from Döbeln to Meißen to connect with the existing branch line from Coswig.
 On 16 January 1866 the company was granted a concession for the construction of the line.
 Work began on 4 August 1865 near Borsdorf.
 The line was opened as follows: